Kyuu-Ji/htb-write-up/sink/write-up-sink.md

 This user has four repositories:
 - Kinesis_Elasticsearch
-  - Elasticsearch runs on port 9200 by default, so it may be running locally
+  - Elasticsearch runs on port 9200 by default, so it may be accessible locally
 - Serverless-Plugin
   - _package.json_ shows that this runs **LocalStack** which runs on port 4566 by default
   - **LocalStack** is used to emulate **AWS** deployments